tarunn90/ml_notes/Recommendation Systems.md

 ## Pros and Cons
 Pros:
 - Rather than needing domain knowledge, we learn embeddings
-- Rather than only relying on user's prior interests, we can show them items, increasing the diversity of recommendations
+- Rather than only relying on user's prior interests, we can show them a variety of items, increasing the diversity of recommendations
 Cons:
 - Cold-start problem for items
 	- Can be approximated with heuristics (e.g., average of embeddings from same creator)